Authentication

 Problem

-Cloud automation typically relies on long-lived API credentials.
+Cloud automation often depends on long-lived API credentials.

 Architecture